 - Electricians: those who work on electrical panels, cabinets, transformers, lines, etc.

-- Electrical maintenance technicians: troubleshooting or maintenance work on industrial or tertiary electrical installations.
+- Electrical Maintenance Technicianstroubleshooting or maintenance interventions on industrial or commercial electrical installations.

-- Electrical network installers/fitters: work on networks (HTA/BT), laying live cables, etc.
+- Electrical network installers/fitters: work on networks (MV/LV), laying of live cables, etc.

 - Electrical substation operators: monitoring, operations on transformer and distribution stations.